Blog

 President Barack Obama will visit South Africa at the end of the month as part of a three-country African tour.
 In what is sure to be a crowded agenda, President Obama should also address hate crime violence in South Africa.
 NGOs have called on the South African government to introduce hate crimes legislation to hold perpetrators of xenophobic violence accountable.

-In the past few days, cellphone footage has emerged of 25 year-old Somali national Abdi Nasir Mahmoud Good being stoned to death by a mob that includes young children— eerily reminiscent of when 35 year-old Mozambican national Ernesto Nhamuave was burnt to death.
-That 2008 attack was part of a wave of xenophobic violence that shocked South Africa and the world with the scale and intensity of attacks on foreign nationals, many of whom had lived alongside their South African neighbors for many years without incident.
+In the past few days, cellphone footage has emerged of 25 year-old Somali national Abdi Nasir Mahmoud Good being stoned to death by a mob that includes young children— eerily reminiscent of when 35 year-old Mozambican national was burnt to death.
+That 2008 attack was part of a wave of that shocked South Africa and the world with the scale and intensity of on foreign nationals, many of whom had lived alongside their South African neighbors for many years without incident.

 Although violence on a similar scale has not been repeated, serious attacks on foreign nationals have continued, including: